wkhere/webassembly/README.md

 Isn't it beautiful?
 For me it is..

+## Why?

+* to have views in pure Elixir, without HTML templates
+* to utilize Erlang's approach: you can feed sockets with iolists

+You can possibly mix different styles: code small snippets in WebAssembly and feed them to your partial templates, finally using your template engine to render the whole page.

 ## Usage

 WebAssembly is on [Hex], so just add `{:webassembly, "~> 0.3.0"}` to your deps